 Lag phase

-- Old or stationary culture inoculated into same medium: lag phase (time required for bacteria to synthesize essential cell constituent and to be able to go for binary fission).
+- Old or stationary culture inoculated into the same medium: lag phase (time required for bacteria to synthesize essential cell constituent and to be able to go for binary fission).

 Log phase (exponential phase)

 When the cell number from such an experiment is graphed on arithmetic coordinates as a function of elapsed time, one obtains a curve with a constantly increasing slope.
-The rate of increase in cell number is slow initially but in the later stage, the cell numbers increase explosively.
+The increase in cell number is slow initially but in the later stage, the cell numbers increase explosively.
 The rate of exponential growth varies between bacterial genera (i.e. genetic characteristics of bacteria) and is also influenced by cultural conditions.

 Interesting and unbelievable fact about bacterial growth: If a single bacterium (having weight 10-12 gram) with a generation time of 20 min continued to grow exponentially for 48 hours, produce a population that weighed about 4000 times the weight of the earth.